MFA Helps, But Access Hygiene Does the Heavy Lifting

 Shadow IT Is Usually a Workflow Cry for Help

-The spreadsheet on the side is probably telling you where the real system hurts.
+That messy Excel spreadsheet floating around on the side is probably telling you exactly where your expensive enterprise system is hurting your team.